This article was first published in September 2021 and was updated in November 2024.

 react-pdf

 has a large and active community.
-This means you can find plenty of resources, examples, and support from other developers who are using the library.
+This means you can find ample resources, examples, and support from other developers who use the library.

 Requirements to get started